Linear Tape-Open: Mechanisms

 As of 2019, compliance-verified licensed manufacturers of current LTO technology mechanisms are IBM, Hewlett-Packard, and Quantum, although both Hewlett Packard and Quantum have stopped new development of drive mechanisms.
 The mechanisms, also known as tape drives or streamers, are available in Full-height and Half-height form factors.

-These drives are frequently packaged into external desktop enclosures or carriers that fit into a robotic tape library.
+Data transfer rates

+Minimum and maximum data transfer rates vary by generation and by drive.
+Half height drives may not attain the same speeds as full-height drives of the same generation.

+If data compression (or decompression) is being performed, the average speed between the drive and the computer would be higher than the speed between tape and the drive.